 KELLEY NEUMANN, P. E., M. ASCE

-Neumann is the Deputy Director for Planning and Engineering at Aurora Water in Colorado.
-She previously spent over 20 years at the San Antonio Water System in Texas.
+Neumann is with the Economic Development Administration at the U.S. Department of Commerce.
+She was previously the Deputy Director for Planning and Engineering at Aurora Water in Colorado.
+Additionally, she spent over 20 years at the San Antonio Water System in Texas.
 She has more than 25 years of experience in water and wastewater utilities engineering, with emphasis in utility system planning, and capital planning and development.
 She has a Bachelor’s and Master’s degree from the University of Texas.

 La Mesa, CA